edisonX-sudo/MetaTraderAccountViewer/README.md

 open Scriptable, click the "+" button on the right-top, past the code from MetaTraderAccountViewer.js and rename it as 'MetaTraderAccountViewer'.
 And return 2 the Home panel.
-Then add a widget of Scriptable at Home panel, select the script named as MetaTraderAccountViewer.
+Then add a widget of Scriptable at Home panel, deep press 2 edit it, select the script named as MetaTraderAccountViewer.
 Done!

 2.what we do after signing up the metaapi?